 - Pick up the latch plate and pull the belt across you.
-Don't let it get twisted. - 2.
+Don't let it get twisted.
+The shoulder belt may lock if you pull the belt across you very quickly.
+If this happens, let the belt go back slightly to unlock it.
+Then pull the belt across you more slowly. - 2.
 Push the latch plate into the buckle until it clicks.
+Pull up on the latch plate to make sure it is secure.